Yoshi's Island DS: Reception

 Yoshi's Island DS received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 GameSpots review commented that the developers have "produced a sequel that seems fresh and new while remaining every bit as awesome as the original".
 Multimedia website IGN called it "a solid recreation of the Yoshi's Island elements in a two-screen-high format", and GamePro in their review said that "it's fun and light-hearted play".
 Reviewers were particularly pleased with how the core gameplay elements are the same as in the previous game.
-GamePro hails it as having "the classical 2D side-scrolling action and colorful pastel artwork that brought Nintendo to prominence", while IGN, although impressed with the game in general—wonders whether or not the developers "stuck too close to the established design in this new game", because having played the previous game "ruins a lot of the surprises".
-Other critics regard this as the best portable Yoshi's game, with the exception of the Super Mario Advance remake of the original Yoshi's Island because, in their context, "(Yoshi) Topsy-Turvy was not there and (Yoshi) Touch & Go was incomplete".
+GamePro hailed it as having "the classical 2D side-scrolling action and colorful pastel artwork that brought Nintendo to prominence", while IGN, although impressed with the game in general—wondered whether or not the developers "stuck too close to the established design in this new game", because they considered having played the previous game "ruins a lot of the surprises".

+On the whole, reviewers were pleased with the way the extra babies have been implemented, but IGN felt that Baby Wario was "a last-minute addition that wasn't tested properly".
+They called his magnet "wonky", and said it "misses items that are right next to him".
 One problem critics identified is the blind spot created by the gap between the Nintendo DS's two screens.
 IGN accepts that this blind spot is necessary for aiming eggs properly but still describe it as "bothersome".
-GameSpys reviewer calls it "a pain" and expresses frustration at being hit by an enemy hiding in this gap.
-On the whole, reviewers were pleased with the way the extra babies have been implemented, but IGN felt that Baby Wario was "a last-minute addition that wasn't tested properly".
-They call his magnet "wonky", and says it "misses items that are right next to him".
+GameSpys reviewer called it "a pain" and expressed frustration at being hit by an enemy hiding in this gap.